duckysmacky/signsense/README.md

 # SignSense

 ![Signsense_text_wide_trans](https://github.com/shroomwastaken/signsense/assets/94703516/b2b75b0a-a9a7-4c79-950a-10bebe58a6bb)

-### An Android app for translating dactyl sign language into text
+> An Android app for translating dactyl sign language into text

 *because knowing sign language is pretty handy*

 ## About

-Signsense is a dactyl translator app developed by two high school students as a (school) project.
-The app currently supports **only one language for translation** (Russian Dactyl), but we have plans of adding support for English dactyl and ASL for both languages as well.
-This app is still very much **just a proof-of-concept project** and was recently again taken under development.
+Signsense is a mobile application that translates finger spelling sign language (dactyl).
+It utilizes a custom trained model to recognize dactyl symbols using phone's rear camera.
+Identified symbols are later translated into plain text by the app and presented to the user.

+It was originally developed as a school project and is very much just a proof-of-concept project and there are currently no plans to continue its development.
+Right now it supports only one language for translation (Russian Dactyl).

-Currently theres a goal of rewriting the whole app in order to optimise load times, improve detection, add support for ASL, enable simultanious detection with multiple models and just overall improve the app.
+There is still a goal of rewriting the whole app in order to optimise load times, improve detection, add support for ASL, enable simultanious detection with multiple models and just overall improve the app.

 ## Features